amdean/motion-notify/README.md

 ## TODO

-- Set Owner Of Date Folders to be the real owner and not the service user
+- Set Owner Of Date Folders to be the real owner and not the service user (Not sure this is possible)
-- remove need for folder_name by searching for folder id
-- update datefolder search to include root folder as parent
 - Add option to put Video and Pics in seperate folders